Yet another crushing blow came to us one week into Ethan's

 What have I done wrong in life to deserve this?

-I had two other normal (relatively) children-I had chosen not to do the AFP test-I could have known ahead of time!
+I had two other normal (relatively) children-I had chosen not to do the AFP test-I could have known

 And then it hit me-did it really matter?